surosh-khaliqi/it-infrastructure-portfolio-lab/phase1-network/02-build-log.md

 **Fix:** Deleted the broken file and retyped it, matching indentation levels against the known-working RTR-SITE1 file side by side.

-**Lesson:** Indentation-sensitive formats are unforgiving — verify alignment against a known-working example before saving, rather than debugging a vague rejection after the fact.
+**Lesson:** With YAML, compare indentation against a known-working file before applying the configuration.
+Small spacing errors can invalidate the whole file.

 ### Issue 6 — Typo: network address used instead of the actual gateway address